giantswarm/docs/swarmdocs/content/what-is-giant-swarm/index.md

 A Giant Swarm application consists of one or more services.
 These form logical units in your application describing domain or technical services.
 Examples would be a `user-service` or a `redis-service.`

 Each service itself consists of one or more components.
 A component is backed by a Docker container by referencing its image.
 These images can be one of the many predifined images from the [Docker Hub](https://registry.hub.docker.com/) or can be built by yourself.
-If you follow our [Getting Started](gettingstarted2.md) you will define your first Docker container within the next half an hour or less.
+If you follow our [Your first application](/guides/your-first-application/) tutorial, you will define your first Docker container within the next half an hour or less.

 ## What is the swarm.json?